vmtk/SlicerExtension-VMTK/README.md

 ## Level Set Segmentation

 This module can segment a *single vessel branch* of a vessel tree from an image (either unprocessed or vesselness-filtered can be used).
+Place "Seeds" points inside vessels and place "Stoppers" points in areas to avoid (where segmentation leaked out to).

+To segment multiple branches, you can use Segment Editor module.

 ## Extract Centerline